 Coleman, Texas is rich in natural resources which have given life to a diversified economy based on farming, ranching, coal, oil and gas production and varied industry.
-Yet Coleman is richest of all in its abundance of water.

 Coleman County also offers a wealth of frontier heritage.
 Named for Robert M. Coleman, aide-de-camp to General Sam Houston, the county contains several sites that testify to its historical prominence.

 Well-preserved artifacts still remain from Camp Colorado, the area's earliest outpost.
 At the foot of the historic Santa Anna mountains lies a pioneer cabin a Registered U.S. Museum.
 Additional points of historical are the early towns of Trickham and Voss.
 Several of Coleman's older homes have been restored, including the Blair house, and official Texas Historical Landmark.

 The business climate in Coleman is as attractive as its ideal year-round weather.
 Foremost is the friendly and cooperative spirit that characterizes the area's labor force.
 Coleman's fine municipal services, transportation facilities and abundant energy resources serve as additional incentives for business development

 Manufacturing plants in Coleman produce a variety of quality products for Texas and the nation.
 A sampling includes leather goods.
 With production active in all sections of the county, oil and gas ranks with ranching as one of Coleman's most prominent industries